Codecademy/docs/content/javascript/concepts/try-catch-in-javascript/try-catch-in-javascript.md

 This object contains information about the exception that was thrown, and is only available in the scope of the `catch` block.

 The error object has two properties:
 - `name` Sets or returns an error name.
+(Type of error)
 - `message` Sets or returns an error message.
+(Description of specific instance.)

-The following values can be returned by the `name` property:
+The following types of error can be returned by the `name` property:
 - "EvalError" An error has occurred in the eval() function (Note: Depreciated in newer versions of JavaScript)
 - "RangeError" A number "out of range" has occurred
 - "ReferenceError" An illegal reference has occurred